HPE StoreVirtual Archived Reviews (More than two years old)

 How has it helped my organization?We implemented it into a development environment, but we found that it was not reliable enough to put it into production.

 What needs improvement?Management of the system is tedious.
 Stability needs improvement.
 The system would work fine for weeks and then one of the VSA virtual machines would hang, taking down the clustered volume.
 This was… more»

 What's my experience with pricing, setup cost, and licensing?I used the free 1TB license that is included with all newer HP servers.

-If you previously used a different solution, which one did you use and why did you switch?I have tried StarWind’s VSAN solution, but decided to go with HP VSA because it was included in the purchase price of my HP DL360 G9, approximately $20,000.
+Which solution did I use previously and why did I switch?I have tried StarWind’s VSAN solution, but decided to go with HP VSA because it was included in the purchase price of my HP DL360 G9, approximately $20,000.

 What other advice do I have?Make sure you have more than enough VSA nodes (at least enough to handle a loss of one node and preferably two).
 Ensure the license supports distributed volumes, rather than single-host volumes.